 At one point in autumn, your perennial artichoke plant will stop growing new buds.
 That is the time to cut back the plant to help it survive the winter.
 Use sharp, sterilized pruners and cut back the plant stem to several inches above the soil surface.
 It's a good idea to renew the mulch at that time, adding 5 or 6 inches of straw or dry, chopped leaves over the entire artichoke.
 When spring arrives, remove whatever is left of the mulch and watch the plants take off.

 Common Pests and Other Problems for Artichoke

-- Artichoke plume moth larva.
-This larvae munches on the artichoke buds through the growing season.
+- Artichoke plume moth larvae.
+These caterpillars munche on the artichoke buds through the growing season.
 Parasitic wasps eat these pests and can help control infestations.